kirkgab/cpp/README.md

  Q4: What are in the weekly Assignment?
 A: 2 - 3 Programming Questions +  1 Bug Report

  Q5: What is a Bug Report?
-A: It's a report that you will write using Markdown language to self-reflect on the mistakes you have made in the assigned 2 - 3 Programming Questions.
-A Bug Report template will be provided.
+A: It's a report that you will write using Markdown language to self-reflect on the mistakes you have made in the assigned Programming Questions.
+The bug report template can be found [HERE](bug-report-template.md)

+ Q6: What's the format of exams in this course?
+A: MCQ

 ## Detailed Schedule